What Should Keyword Research Look Like?

 More Precise and More Efficient Keyword Targeting

 This goes back to what I was saying about high search volume keywords being the bread and butter of keyword research.
 I'm not going to get into to what extent they still are or aren't.
-Rather, I'm just going to insert the notion that a more targeted approach makes more sense than ever in 2019.
+Rather, I'm just going to insert the notion that a more targeted approach makes more sense than ever.
 This, by the way, does not exclude that more linear approach to keyword research by any means.

 What does this mean?